AccountTechnologies/ring/docs/configuration.md

 # Configuration

 Ring as a .NET Core application is configured via a standard `appsettings.json` file.
-It is shipped with a defualt configutation.
+It is shipped with a defualt configuration.
 You can override the defaults by copying the default config file to the right location in AppData:

 ```powershell
 cat "$(ring show-config -n)" > "$($env:APPDATA)\ATech\ring\appsettings.json"